kimlyngoun/Thesis-s-code/README.md

-The Arduino IDE's code use for progrm to find modelling of peristaltic pump and the model-base control, MATLAB's code use for plotting graphs of the tesitng result.
+The Arduino IDE is used for programming the peristaltic pump model and its model-based control.
+MATLAB's code is used for plotting graphs of the testing results